 Choose the Shoes Specific to Your Needs

 A lot of shin splint problems originate with either over or under pronation when running.
-You can buy shoes to correct these issues, but first you need to identify them.
+You can buy shoes to correct these issues, but first, you need to identify them.

-To determine the way that your lower leg absorbs the shock of impact (your foot pronation), simply take a look at a pair of your shoes.
+To determine the way that your lower leg absorbs the shock of the impact (your foot pronation), simply take a look at a pair of your shoes.
 If most of the wear is on the outside of the sole, then you are more than likely an under pronator.

 You can also perform the ‘wet foot test’ to pinpoint your running gait.
 Step in some water in bare feet then stand on a piece of colored paper.
-Now analyse the mark left behind.
+Now analyze the mark left behind.
 You will be able to see clearly if you have raised arches (there will be no impression for the mid-foot), low arches (the impression of the entire foot will appear), or neutral arches (the impression curves naturally at the mid-foot).

-The most important requirement here is to get the right fit.
-To achieve this you need to match your running shoe to your gait as follows;
+The most important requirement of your shoes is to get the right fit.
+To achieve this, you need to match your running shoe to your gait as follows:

-Underpronators – cushioned shoes are designed for you.
+Under Pronators – Cushioned shoes are designed for you.
 You tend to run on your toes and have a raised arch.
-The shoe is not big on stability but it does provide softness and cushioning under foot.
+The shoe is not big on stability, but it does provide softness and cushioning under foot.

-Overpronators – Control shoes are specifically designed for you.
+Over Pronators – Control shoes are specifically designed for you.
 You have a flatter foot due to the arch collapsing through foot strike.
 The shoe is heavier and provides extra support and cushioning.

 If you are going to go shopping for a new pair, don’t be overly swayed by the look and color of the shoe.
 After matching the type of shoe to your running gait, consider the following factors:

-- Shoe size – allow half an inch from the front of the shoe to the end of your longest toe.
-This allows for the expansion of the foot that occurs when you run.
+- Shoe Size – Allow half an inch from the front of the shoe to the end of your longest toe; this allows for the expansion of the foot that occurs when you run

-- Your weight – the more you weigh, the more cushioning and support the foot requires.
+- Your Weight – The more you weigh, the more cushioning and support the foot requires

 Run on Soft Ground